Dupray Tosca Review: Steam Clean and Disinfect Everything!

 Plus, we have a Shark pocket mop that uses steam that we LOVE.
 I call the Shark a gateway drug to the Dupray.

 Note: there are affiliate links which means I may earn a commission should you shop through my links.

-We started with another brand that was more expensive than the Dupray Tosca, but Stephen researched until he found this one.
+We were interested in another brand that was more expensive, but Stephen researched until he found this one.
 The Dupray is a very high quality machine that I believe will last a lifetime.
 We recommend this machine to all our family and friends, especially those with allergies and chemical sensitivities or just those who are OCD about a clean house or just must have one because they have allergies or must be careful about sickness.

 Dupray Tosca Review